Online Competitive Influence Maximization: Frequentist Regret Approach

 \subsection{OCIM-OFU Algorithm}

-As discussed in Section \ref{sec:non-monotone}, due to the lack of monotonicity, we cannot directly use the upper confidence bound type of algorithms.
+As discussed in Section \ref{sec:non-monotone}, due to the lack of monotonicity, we cannot directly use UCB-type algorithms.
 However, it is still possible to design bandit algorithms following the principle of Optimism in the Face of Uncertainty (OFU).
 We first introduce a new offline problem that jointly optimizes for both the seed set $S^*$ and the optimal influence probability vector $\bm{\mu}^*$, where each dimension of $\bm{\mu}^*$, ${\mu}^{*}_i$, is searched within a confidence interval $c_i$, for all $i\in E$.
-This is formulated below:

 We then define a new offline $(\alpha,\beta)$-approximation oracle $\widetilde{\mathcal{O}}$ to solve this problem.
 Oracle $\widetilde{\mathcal{O}}$ takes $S_B$ and $c_i$'s as inputs and outputs $\bm{\mu}^{\widetilde{\mathcal{O}}}$ and action $S^{\widetilde{\mathcal{O}}} = (S_A^{\widetilde{\mathcal{O}}}, S_B)$, such that $\text{Pr}\{r_{S^{\widetilde{\mathcal{O}}}}(\bm{\mu}^{\widetilde{\mathcal{O}}}) \geq \alpha \cdot r_{S^*}(\bm{\mu}^*) \} \geq \beta$, where $(S^*,\bm{\mu}^*) $ is the optimal solution for Eq.\eqref{eq:newopt}.